-A big part of the working capital that helps North Dakota open its doors, invest in new projects and grow its workforce comes from long-term investments by life insurers.
-Our companies have invested $30 billion in North Dakota with agricultural loans, education bonds, retail mortgages and more.
-We are here to strengthen businesses and communities across the Peace Garden State.
+A big part of the working capital that helps North Dakota open its doors to families, invest in new projects and grow its workforce comes from long-term investments by life insurers.
+Our companies have invested $28 billion in North Dakota with agricultural loans, education bonds, retail mortgages and more.
+We are here to strengthen communities and families across the Peace Garden State.

 Investing in Apartments/Multifamily